 The Monitoring Plan toolbox provides an overview of monitoring plan development that is useful for monitoring any of the social or biophysical components of the wilderness resource.
 It features a process template and also includes guides, checklists, examples, training resources, and references for more information.
-Toolboxes are comprehensively reviewed and updated approximately every three years, with intermittent small updates and additions in the interim.
-To suggest new materials for inclusion, email Lisa Ronald at email@example.com.
-Date of last update: 11/17/2018.
+Contact us to suggest new materials for inclusion.

 Monitoring provides a means to ensure that wilderness character and the benefits and values of wilderness are protected.
 It is the systematic collection and evaluation of social and biophysical data to establish a baseline and/or determine condition and identify changes and trends over time.
 The primary purpose of monitoring in wilderness is to provide essential information for identifying and minimizing the biophysical and social impacts of human influences on wilderness and the effectiveness of management actions.
 Results reflect the extent to which the requirements of the Wilderness Act, agency policy, and management objectives are being met.
 A monitoring plan specifies the information needed and provides a structured, strategic framework within which monitoring is conducted to most efficiently and effectively collect it.

 For any wilderness monitoring program it is useful to begin by outlining the basic program by describing the essential components.
 This method can help focus the monitoring program on what is needed and head off inefficiencies or the gathering of useless data later as the program is implemented.
 The basic questions that need to be addressed are the following:

 - What are the goals and objectives for your area?